-To date, HDPT has had two requests for contracted interpreters.
-One for transit service and one for paratransit service instructions.
+To date, HDPT has had several requests for contracted interpreters.
+Mostly for transit service and a few for paratransit service instructions.
 Interpretation services are available 24/7 at no cost to city departments by VOIANCE, a Cyra Com International Company.
 When an interpreter is needed, in person or on the telephone, staff will attempt to determining which language is needed and contact VOIANCE.